peteroupc/peteroupc.github.io/insmat.md

 ----------------

-[^1]: E. Bernal’s “Good usage prevents abusage” mentions “people”, “members”, “persons”, “day”, and “this is” and “I’m” in self-identifications.
+[^1]: Emilio Bernal’s “Good usage prevents abusage” mentions “people”, “members”, “persons”, “day”, and “this is” and “I’m” in self-identifications.
 In addition, the rich and varied use of synonyms for "said" and "the company" in press articles in Spanish or French suggest that these two are overused in English.
+The works of Theodore Bernstein, Mario Pei, Bill Bryson, and Richard Lederer, among others, also provide guidance on good English usage.